simplysindy/simplysindy.github.io/README.md

 # Personal Portfolio Website

-A modern, responsive personal portfolio website built with React, currently featuring the following sections:
+A modern, responsive personal portfolio website built with React for GitHub Pages deployment.
+This is currently a **draft version** being customized for my personal use.

+## Current Status: 🚧 Work in Progress

+This portfolio template includes the following sections:
 - About Me
 - Projects
 - Blog
-- Projects
 - Publications
 - Contact information